 In January 2019 the library secured a further £500,000 of National Lottery funding to improve facilities in the archive section of the library.
 Gateshead Archive includes local history books, old maps of Gateshead, newspapers from the 1700s onwards, photographs from the last 150 years and family history records.

 Again in 2019, more funding was secured to create a makerspace in the library.
-In March 2020, the MakerPlace was opened by Councillor Dot Burnett, who is now Mayor of Gateshead.
+In March 2020, the MakerPlace was opened by former Mayor of Gateshead, Dot Burnett.
 The MakerPlace has 3D printers, a laser cutter and equipment for making mugs, t-shirts, bags and much more.

 OK, I have gone on a bit, but it is a brilliant place to visit.
 It has all of the latest books, CDs and DVDs to borrow and lots of online resources including Borrowbox, the libraries Ebook service.